Experienced landlords with a history of successful rentals may be able to secure buy to let mortgages with just a 15% deposit!

 Limited company buy to let mortgages can be secured at up to 85% LTV.

 Repayment basis can be interest only or capital repayment.

 Landlord experience: Historically, 85% LTV deals were only accessible by landlord's with experience.
-However, now all landlords are currently capped at a maximum borrowing of 80% LTV, the highest loan to value buy to let mortgage is accessible to first time buyers with no other properties, home owners who are first time landlords and experienced landlords.
+However, now all landlords are able to access 85% LTV, subject to other lender criteria.

 First time buyer affordability checks will look at personal income, where commonly other applications would focus on the rental income.

-Interest only or capital repayment: Interest only mortgages are available at 80% LTV for buy to let
+Interest only or capital repayment: Interest only mortgages are available at up to 85% LTV for buy to let.

 Invest in buy to let with a small lump sum: the most obvious solution for experienced landlords looking to buy their next property.